Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization: Discussion

-Related to the AdS black hole's microstate counting, we have found a map between a particular version of the A-twisted partition function and the topologically twisted index in this paper.
-The specific choice of the A-twisted background connects, through a series of identifications, to a superconformal-index-like partition function.
-This observation unveils a direct connection among different quantities computed in the literature for 3d SCFTs (e.g., superconformal index, topologically twisted index, A-twisted partition function, etc.).
+Related to the AdS black hole's microstate counting, we have found a map between a particular version of the 3d supersymmetric partition function on the $S^1_\beta \times ({\rm rotating}\, S^2)$ background and the topologically twisted index in this paper.
+The specific choice of the rigid supersymmetric background connects, through a series of identifications, to a superconformal-index-like partition function.
+This observation unveils a direct connection among different quantities computed in the literature for 3d SCFTs (e.g., superconformal index, topologically twisted index, supersymmetric partition function on the generalized A-twisted background, etc.).
 Our rigid supergravity explanation sheds light on the ubiquity of certain structures at leading order when evaluating partition functions related to the entropy of AdS black holes.
 It is worth highlighting that in some cases \cite{Hosseini:2016tor, Hosseini:2016ume, PandoZayas:2020iqr}, the relations among indices can go beyond the large-$N$ limit.
 We believe it would be interesting to pursue interrelations among various supersymmetric partition functions more systematically, including at finite $N$.
 Having associated the 3d Cardy-like formula with SCFT quantities, namely, with the coefficient $\tau_{aa}$ of the current-current correlators, is a solid first step in this direction.

 This paper also provides support and concrete examples to the conceptual discussions in \cite{Aharony:2017adm}.
 As shown in \cite{Aharony:2017adm}, one obtains multiple 2d theories upon compactification from 3d, depending on how the mass parameters scale.
 When computing a specific quantity, the authors of \cite{Aharony:2017adm} argue that one of the 2d theories usually provides the dominant contribution.
-In this paper, it has been possible to extract the dominant contribution in a Cardy-like limit to the A-twisted partition function.
+In this paper, it has been possible to extract the dominant contribution in a Cardy-like limit to the supersymmetric partition function on the generalized A-twisted background.